Resources

 After talking with hundreds of BCBA candidates over the years, the same mistakes come up again and again.
 Avoid these:

-• Only reading Cooper without doing practice questions: Cooper is essential, but reading it without practicing application is like watching basketball highlights and expecting to hit a three-pointer.
-The exam tests your ability to apply knowledge, not recite it.
-You need to be answering hundreds of practice questions during your prep.
+• Only reading Cooper without doing practice questions: Cooper is essential.
+But reading without practicing is like watching basketball highlights and expecting to hit a three-pointer.
+The exam tests application, not recitation.
+You need hundreds of practice questions during your prep.

-• Cramming: The BCBA exam covers an enormous amount of content.
-There is no universe in which two weeks of intense studying is enough to adequately prepare.
-People who cram are contributing directly to that 49% failure rate.
-Give yourself a minimum of three months.
+• Cramming: The exam covers an enormous amount of content.
+Two weeks of intense studying isn't enough in any universe.
+People who cram contribute directly to that 49% failure rate.
+Give yourself at least three months.

-• Ignoring ethics: Some candidates treat ethics as an afterthought ("I'll just use common sense").
-The problem is that the BACB Ethics Code has specific standards that sometimes differ from what "common sense" would suggest.
+• Ignoring ethics: Some candidates treat ethics as an afterthought: "I'll just use common sense."
+The problem?
+The BACB Ethics Code has specific standards that sometimes differ from common sense.
 Ethics questions are highly testable and frequently tricky.
-Study them with the same intensity as any other content area.
+Study them with the same intensity as any other area.

 • Using non-6th-edition materials: The 5th Edition Task List is outdated.
-The content areas have been reorganized, new items have been added, and some terminology has changed.
-If your study materials reference the 4th or 5th edition, they're preparing you for a different exam.
-Always verify that your resources are current.
+Content areas have been reorganized, new items added, and terminology changed.
+If your materials reference the 4th or 5th edition, you're prepping for a different exam.
+Always verify your resources are current.

 • Underestimating the exam: "I did well in my coursework, so I'll be fine" is a dangerous assumption.
-The exam is designed to be challenging, and the questions are written to test nuanced understanding, not surface-level memorization.
-Many questions have two or three answer choices that sound reasonable, and you need deep understanding to distinguish between them.
+The exam tests nuanced understanding, not surface-level memorization.
+Many questions have two or three answer choices that sound reasonable.
+You need deep understanding to tell them apart.

-• Not tracking study progress: If you're not tracking which content areas you're strong in and which ones need work, you're studying blindly.
-Keep a simple spreadsheet or use your prep platform's analytics to monitor your accuracy by topic over time.
-Let the data guide your study time allocation.
+• Not tracking study progress: If you don't know which areas you're strong in and which need work, you're studying blindly.
+Keep a simple spreadsheet or use your prep platform's analytics.
+Monitor accuracy by topic over time.
+Let the data guide your study time.

 Scheduling the Exam: Logistics